VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Filtering Analysis

 \item \textbf{Outside-knowledge required (E4) (16 instances, 32.0\%):} The questions require information not visually available in the figure or caption.
 This error stems from \(M_{\text{text}}\) generating QA pairs conditioned on figure-associated context \(\mathcal{P}\), which may include information not present in the figure (e.g., precise numerical values, experimental settings, or quantitative details only mentioned in surrounding text).
 See Figure~\ref{fig:error_vis_e4_1} in Appendix~\ref{app:examples} for an example.

-\item \textbf{Over-filtering due to model limitations (9 instances, 18.0\%):} Valid QA pairs where the answer is visually grounded and answerable from the figure, but models failed to provide the correct response due to its inherent capability limitations. \end{itemize}
+\item \textbf{Over-filtering due to model limitations (9~instances, 18.0\%):} Valid QA pairs where the answer is visually grounded and answerable from the figure, but the model failed to provide the correct response due to its capability limitations. \end{itemize}

 \textbf{Discussion.} The vision-based filtering demonstrates strong precision (82.0\%) in identifying genuinely problematic QA pairs, successfully catching E1 and E4 errors that slipped through text-based filtering.
-The relatively low over-filtering rate (18.0\%) suggests that aggressive vision-based filtering is justified, as it removes 82\% problematic cases while only sacrificing 18\% valid instances due to \(M_{\text{vision}}\) limitations.
-Combined with the ablation study results (\S\ref{subsec:ablation}) showing 16$\times$ performance gains from vision-based filtering, these findings suggest that ensuring visual grounding correctness and self-containment (not requiring outside knowledge) plays a critical role in dataset quality.
+The relatively low over-filtering rate (18.0\%) suggests that aggressive vision-based filtering is justified, as it removes 82\% problematic cases while only sacrificing 18\% valid instances due to \(M_{\text{vision}}^{\text{verify}}\) limitations.
+Combined with the ablation study results (\S\ref{subsec:ablation}) showing 8.5$\times$ performance gains from vision-based filtering, these findings suggest that ensuring visual grounding correctness and self-containment (not requiring outside knowledge) plays a critical role in dataset quality.